Home » What Is a Power of Attorney?

 To cancel a POA, just write a letter that identifies it and explains why you are revoking it, and deliver it to your former agent.
 Some states require that such a letter be notarized.
 It is also a good idea to send copies to any third parties with whom the agent may have interacted on your behalf.
 Then, establish a new POA and give it to your new agent of choice.

-ALSO READ: Power Of Attorney Documents
+ALSO READ: For What Purpose Power Of Attorney Is Drafted?

 A power of attorney can provide you with both convenience and protection by granting a trusted individual the legal ability to act on your behalf and in your best interests.
 Adult children who are both trustworthy and capable of carrying out your wishes may be the finest agents but don’t name someone just because they are related to you.